w3f/polkadot-wiki/docs/learn/learn-nomination-pools.md

   all other members have left.
 Once they leave by withdrawing, the pool is fully removed from the system.
 - Nominator: Can select the validators the pool nominates.
-- State-Toggler: Can change the pool’s state and kick (permissionlessly unbond/withdraw) members if the pool is blocked.
+- Bouncer: Can change the pool’s state and kick (permissionlessly unbond/withdraw) members if the pool is blocked.
-- Root: Can change the nominator, state-toggler, or itself.
-Further, it can perform any of the actions the nominator or state-toggler can.
+- Root: Can change the nominator, bouncer, or itself.
+Further, it can perform any of the actions the nominator or bouncer can.

+### Pool Commissions

+As a pool admin you can set pool commissions that will be applied to the staking rewards paid out to the pool's system account, before rewards distribution to the pool members.

 ## Pool Lifecycle